 Mary is also an active member of the American Bar Association (ABA).
 She is a member of the ABA House of Delegates, currently serves as chair of the ABA Standing Committee on Pro Bono & Public Service.
 Since August 2014 Mary has been co-chair of the ABA’s Working Group on Unaccompanied Minor Immigrants, a presidential initiative to provide more pro bono assistance to children in the immigration system without lawyers.
 She is a past chair of the ABA Standing Committee on Delivery of Legal Services, a past member of the ABA Standing Committee on Legal Aid and Indigent Defendants and has been active with the ABA Litigation Section’s Environmental Litigation Committee.

-A frequent lecturer and writer on hazardous waste and environmental litigation issues, Mary has been a faculty member of the Massachusetts Continuing Legal Education, Inc.’s Annual Environmental and Land Use Conference since 2008, focusing on environmental permitting litigation.
+A frequent lecturer and writer on hazardous waste and environmental litigation issues, Mary was a faculty member of the Massachusetts Continuing Legal Education, Inc.’s Annual Environmental and Land Use Conference from 2008 to 2014, focusing on environmental permitting litigation.

 During law school, Mary was a member of the Order of the Coif.
 Upon graduation from law school, she served as law clerk and then chief law clerk to the Justices of the Superior Court of Massachusetts and as law clerk to the Honorable Ruth I. Abrams, former associate justice of the Supreme Judicial Court of Massachusetts.